ianmcorvidae/omdbapi-frontend/README.md

    a proper library if made any more complex
  * webfonts could probably be better-optimized
  * styling is quite sparse; design takes more time than code for me!
+ * almost certainly could benefit from more tests

 ## License